vorozhko/learning-advanced-python/README.md

 # Advanced python examples

+In this project I will test my skills in different advanced programming areas using Python.
+By the end of this excercise the project will contain Python examples in different programming areas.
+The fun part that resulting code might look sometimes simple and at the same time solving advanced problem.

 ## Topics

 **Metaprogramming**:
-* Write a Python decorator that logs the execution time of a function. [done](./metaprogramming/log-exec-time.py) ✔️
+* Write a Python decorator that logs the execution time of a function.
+[Example](./metaprogramming/log-exec-time.py) ✔️
-* Create a metaclass that enforces a Singleton pattern for classes. [done](./metaprogramming/singleton.py) ✔️
+* Create a metaclass that enforces a Singleton pattern for classes.
+[Example](./metaprogramming/singleton.py) ✔️

 **Concurrency and Parallelism**:
 * Implement a multi-threaded web scraper using the threading module.